-Even now, I have to fight against the urge to “do another course” the moment that I finish one, before fulling integrating that knowledge into my way of being!
-I quite like the applicable of the A3 analysis (a management process) to the learning process: alignment, assimilation and application.
+Even now, I have to fight against the urge to “do another course” the moment that I finish one before fulling integrating that knowledge into my way of being!
+I quite like the application of the A3 analysis (a management process) to the learning process: alignment, assimilation, and application.

 - alignment – what do I plan to learn?
 How do I expect my behaviour to change?
 What results do I expect to achieve from this learning?
 And how will these new results contribute to achieving my goals?

-- assimilation – hopefully I have chosen a learning process which builds on my existing skills and knowledge.
+- assimilation – hopefully, I have chosen a learning process that builds on my existing skills and knowledge.
 This will allow me to apply what I already know, assimilating relevant skills and knowledge that you decide to focus on and practice during the learning experience